NJUPT-SAST-Csharp/SAST-Image-Re/README.md

 Open your browser and navigate to `http://localhost:3000` to access the application.

-## Contributing

-Contributions are welcome!
-Please follow these steps to contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature-branch`)
-3. Make your changes
-4. Commit your changes (`git commit -m 'Add some feature'`)
-5. Push to the branch (`git push origin feature-branch`)
-6. Open a pull request

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or inquiries, please contact the project maintainers at [email@example.com](mailto:email@example.com).